hessmjr/dotfiles/README.md

 ## Installation
 Review files prior to usage.
 May have unintended consequences otherwise. **You have been warned!**

+Will reside wherever following command executed, suggestion in projects/dotfiles

 ### Using cURL
 Using cURL on MacOS